-Click on the link and download the FREE Rainbow of colorful vegetables chart!
+Click on the link and download the FREE Rainbow of colorful vegetable chart!

-Although all vegetables are likely to contribute to your health, green leafy vegetables (spinach & Swiss chard), cruciferous vegetables (cabbage, cauliflower, broccoli, bokchoy, Brussels sprouts, and kale) (and their juices) make important contributions.
+Although all fruits and veggies are likely to contribute to your health, green leafy vegetables (spinach & Swiss chard), cruciferous vegetables (cabbage, cauliflower, broccoli, bok choy, Brussels sprouts, kale, and their juices make important contributions.

-Limit the intake of starchy vegetables like potatoes or corn.
-They are digested more quickly than fibrous veggies and tend to be higher in calories.
+Consume starchy vegetables like potatoes or corn only in moderation.
+They are digested more quickly than high fiber vegetables and tend to be higher in calories.

-Try to use your vegetables fully whenever possible.
+Try to use your whole vegetables whenever possible.
 The outer skin contains the best nutrients.

 Additionally, fiber and sometimes flavonoids are better maintained in raw veggies.
 For example, beta-carotene is more available to your body only after cooking.
 Therefore, eating your veggies at least one time cooked and one time raw per day is best.

-Overcooking especially boiling will destroy crispness (texture), some nutrients and the color of the vegetables.
+Overcooking especially boiling will destroy crispness (texture), some nutrients and the color of the healthy foods.
 To protect the nutrients decrease the cooking time and broil, steam, microwave or cook in a small amount of water.